 Now the valuation part.
 Simply Wall Street has an amazing inbuilt Discounted Cash Flow calculator.
 In this article, we discussed how we used the DCF Calculator of Simply Wall Street to evaluate stocks.

 As we want to find Undervalued Stocks, in the “Value” section, set the Lower Limit to Positive (+VE) 20% and drag the Upper Limit point all the way.
-If you want stocks which are less than 20% undervalued to the CMP or the Current Market Price in your list, then you might set the Lower Limit to ZERO %.
+If you want stocks that are less than 20% undervalued to the CMP or the Current Market Price in your list, then you might set the Lower Limit to ZERO %.

 If you are using the “3 Year Earnings Growth Estimate” filter, then set the Upper Limit to infinity and we want a minimum of 10 – 12% Growth each year so, set the Lower Limit to either 10% or 12%.